Heretic vs Abliterated: Compare Uncensored LLM Methods

 Mac-Only Tier (32 GB and 48 GB RAM)

-In Private LLM today, Heretic coverage is concentrated in the Qwen3 4B family.
-Abliterated coverage is broader because the technique is older and many manual checkpoints exist across more model families.
+Heretic coverage in Private LLM stays concentrated in the Qwen3 4B family right now.
+Abliterated coverage runs wider, since the technique is older and manual checkpoints already cover more model families.

 Objection Handling

-The two practical objections are whether you should run Heretic yourself and whether uncensored behavior holds in long chats.
-The honest answer is mixed: Heretic is reproducible for model builders, but phone use still needs quantization; both methods can leave soft refusals or moralizing prose.
+Two objections come up every time.
+Should you just run Heretic yourself?
+Does uncensored behavior hold up in long chats?
+Both answers are mixed.
+Heretic is reproducible for model builders, but phone use still needs quantization.
+Both methods can leave soft refusals or moralizing prose behind.

 "Can I not just run Heretic myself on my own hardware?"
 Yes.
 You will get a full-precision output that still needs quantization before it runs on an iPhone.
 Private LLM packages, quantizes, tunes, and tests supported checkpoints for Apple devices.
 For NoSlop, Numen fine-tuned an exclusive variant to reduce AI-slop prose while preserving the uncensored behavior.